-For supervisors, this guide posted to the CSU coronovirus website has information on what to do if an employee is exposed or tests positive for COVID-19.
+For supervisors, the student or colleague exposed to or tested positive for COVID-19 article on the COVID-19 website has information on what to do if an employee is exposed or tests positive for COVID-19.

 Where do I find the latest updates from the University?

-For continuing updates about COVID-19, please visit the CSU Safety coronavirus website for University communications.
+For continuing updates about COVID-19, please visit the CSU COVID-19 website for University communications.
 It is important that you check your @colostate email and University sources for the most up-to-date information.